DeepaliPaspule/Homepage-Theme/README.md

 Browse & Select your extension folder

 # Feedback
 We value your feedback!
-If you have any suggestions, ideas, or questions, please don't hesitate to reach out to us via ✉️ Email or ✈️ Telegram.
+If you have any suggestions, ideas, or questions, please don't hesitate to reach out to us @deepalipaspule01@gmail.com